AxelSeanCP/Machine-Learning/README.md

 # Machine-Learning
- my repo for learning machine learning. i use google colab for the code
+ my repo for learning machine learning. i use google colab for the code.